giorgossykas/Fingerprint-Recognition/README.md

 - Fingerprint_env.yml contains all the necessary packages and dependancies to run the main.py.
 - fingerprint_train.yml contains all the necessary packages and dependancies to train the network.
-- Images folder contains two test images to use.
+- Images folder contains two test images to use and the outcome of a fingerprint.
+- models folder is empty (contains a .gitignore file).
+The models that will be downloaded will be put here.

 ## Image processing.
 The workflow of the image processing is displayed below.